 We’ve made some groundbreaking moves: an industry-leading parental leave policy, a professional development forum for diverse in-house counsel and the first legal career fair for military veterans.
 We’re also honored to partner with many of the in-house legal departments most focused on improving diversity and inclusion, including Microsoft, Morgan Stanley, Gap Inc. and Bank of America, among many others.

-We rank No. 8 on The American Lawyer’s 2017 Diversity Scorecard – but we are not satisfied.
+We rank #5 for diversity by Vault – but we are not satisfied.
 We are taking concrete steps to make our firm and our profession more inclusive.
 You’ll see it in our metrics and our lawyer development and coaching programs – and you’ll feel it in our culture.

-Our Diversity & Inclusion Initiative is led by Lorraine McGowen, who is recognized by Savoy as one of the most influential black lawyers in the United States.
-Lorraine spearheads a diversity and inclusion committee with members from offices worldwide.
-Our Women’s Initiative is co-led by Leah Sanzari and Karen Johnson-McKewan, recipient of the National Association of Women Judges’ 2015 Florence K. Murray Award for leadership.
+Our Diversity & Inclusion Initiative is co-led by Lorraine McGowen, who is recognized by Savoy as one of the most influential black lawyers in the United States, and Warrington Parker.
+The two spearhead a diversity and inclusion committee with members from offices worldwide.
+Our Women’s Initiative is led by Leah Sanzari.

 Here are some of the distinctive ways we are driving improvement:

-For the past eight years, we have devoted a day each year to Dive/In – a worldwide discussion of the different backgrounds and cultures in our firm and our communities.
+For the past ten years, we have devoted a day each year to Dive/In – a worldwide discussion of the different backgrounds and cultures in our firm and our communities.

 Through this tradition, we raise awareness and make diversity and inclusion a year-round conversation.
-Last year’s Dive/In featured 35 events with our clients, lawyers and staff across 23 offices.
-Speakers have included Jason Collins, the first openly gay professional basketball player; The Honorable Damon J. Keith, the longest-serving African-American on the federal bench; Mary Wilson of The Supremes; David Loftis of the Innocence Project; and LGBT rights activist Chaz Bono.
+This year’s Dive/In featured 36 events with our clients, lawyers and staff across 25 offices.
+Speakers have included: Abby Wambach, two-time Olympic gold medalist, advocate for pay equity and lesbian mom; The Honorable Damon J. Keith, the longest-serving African-American on the federal bench; Mary Wilson of The Supremes; David Loftis of the Innocence Project; and LGBT rights activist Chaz Bono.

 We support diverse lawyers at all stages of their careers.
 Through our “Rising Leaders Program,” we match firm leaders with high-performing women and minority partners.
 The mission we give our leaders is simple: prepare a rising star to step into your shoes.
 Through annual “Celebrating Us” retreats, minority lawyers get additional coaching on what it takes to succeed.
 We also offer the option of working in one-on-one sessions with a business development coach.
 This coaching was initially offered to minority and women partners, but it’s proven so popular that we now offer it to all partners.